Lead Gen & CRM

 Next, create an action group to apply the notifications.
 Notification emails will come from notification@marketingautomation.services.
 The address cannot be changed within the notification action group, however, you might consider a modified workflow and custom email solution if you want a different From address.

-Merge Variable Breakdown
+Merge Variable Definitions

 The available merge variables are as follows: